trendless/phanpy_ynh/doc/DESCRIPTION.md

-This Phanpy YunoHost App is built from uptream Phanpy stable branch source.
+**Phanpy YunoHost App** is built from upstream Phanpy stable branch source.

-Phanpy is ans alternative frontend for Mastodon or Gotosocial servers which are alternatives to twitter or X.
+**Phanpy** is an alternative frontend for Mastodon or Gotosocial servers which are alternatives X.

-## Difference
+## Diferences from source

 built with custom `.env`

-* retire references to `phanpy.social` website
+* remove references to `phanpy.social` website
 * change app name to «Phanpy for YunoHost»
-* custom Privacy Policy
+* custom Privacy Policy (in this repo)

 ## Features